Is Electromagnetic Field Momentum Due to the Flow of Field Energy?: Introduction

-In the modern, post-relativity era it has been the consensus in the literature, at least since the first English edition of Born and Wolf's Optics,\footnote{ In a discussion of the Poynting theorem in material media, but with no special attention to Lorentz covariance, Born and Wolf \cite{BornWolf} Section 14.2, eq.(8) identify $\br V_{\!\text{A}}$ as the \emph{velocity of energy transport} or \emph{ray velocity.} (The first edition of Born and Wolf's text appeared in 1959.)
+\textbf{Definition A: }In the modern, post-relativity era it has been the consensus in the literature, at least since the first English edition of Born and Wolf's Optics,\footnote{ In a discussion of the Poynting theorem in material media, but with no special attention to Lorentz covariance, Born and Wolf \cite{BornWolf} Section 14.2, eq.(8) identify $\br V_{\!\text{A}}$ as the \emph{velocity of energy transport} or \emph{ray velocity.} (The first edition of Born and Wolf's text appeared in 1959.)
 Section B.2 of Smith \cite{Smith} echos Born and Wolf but provides no new derivation.
 Geppert \cite{Geppert} makes the same identification.
-More recently, Sebens \cite{Sebens-Fields,Sebens-mass} relies on these and other sources to identify $\br V_{\!\text{A}}$ as the EM mass flow velocity.
+More recently, Sebens \cite{Sebens-Fields,Sebens-mass} relies on these and other sources to identify $\br V_{\!\text{A}}$ as the electromagnetic mass flow velocity.
 Sebens also considers earlier, pre-Einstein studies by Poincare.
-The present paper however is focussed on the reconsideration of the subject forced by special relativity.} that the energy flow velocity is $\br V_{\!\text{A}}=\br S/{\cal E}=\br G/{\cal M}_{\text{rel}}$ where $\br S$ is the Poynting vector, ${\cal E}$ is the energy density, $\br G$ is the momentum density, and ${\cal M}_{\text{rel}}={\cal E}/c^{2}$ is the so-called relativistic mass density.
-We refer to this as definition A. With this definition, multiplying through gives $\br G={\cal M}_{\text{rel}}\br V_{\!\text{A}}$ which would exhibit momentum density as due to flow of relativistic mass.
-This article investigates this consensus claim and finds reason to doubt it.
-Sections 2 and 3 demonstrate that the coordinate flow velocity definition $\br V_{\!\text{A}}$ is not \emph{correct} in the above sense.
-It is not consistent with the transformation rules of special relativity.
+The present paper however is focussed on the reconsideration of the subject forced by special relativity.} that the electromagnetic energy flow velocity is $\br V_{\!\text{A}}=\br S/{\cal E}$ where $\br S$ is the Poynting vector and ${\cal E}$ is the energy density.
+We refer to this as Definition A.

-The example of a rotating disk with a magnet at its center and charged spheres on its perimeter provides a convincing argument that, to preserve the principle of angular momentum conservation, the field momentum of even a static electromagnetic (EM) field must be considered physically real.\footnote{ Feynman et al \cite{FeynmanLectures}, Section 17-4, Section 27-6, and Figure 17-5.
-Quantitative matches of field to mechanical angular momentum are found, for example, in Romer \cite{Romer-AngMom} and Boos \cite{Boos-AngMom}.} It is also generally assumed that conservation of energy requires the energy density of the EM field to be physically real, even for static fields.
-The issue here is not the reality of the field momentum, but only the question of its explanation as due to the flow of relativistic mass.